restorecord-oss/docs-archived/Guides/enable-commands.md

 !!!primary Why is the bot offline?
 Your custom bot will always appear offline on Discord.

 Don't worry, this is normal.
-We use the Discord [Rest API](https://discord.com/developers/docs/reference){ target="_blank", rel="noopener noreferrer" } rather than a WebSocket connection, so RestoreCord can do everything necessary with better performance	 even though it appears offline.
+We use the Discord [Rest API](https://discord.com/developers/docs/reference){ target="_blank" } rather than a WebSocket connection, so RestoreCord can do everything necessary with better performance	 even though it appears offline.
 !!!

 !!!success Click "Save Changes"